-Solar-power transmitters are giving us unprecedented access to the lives of birds
+Solar-power transmitters provide access to the lives of birds.

 In 2014, the DWR began efforts to place transmitters on American white pelicans.
 This was the culmination of ongoing cooperative efforts between numerous partners, including U.S. Army Dugway Proving Ground, the DNR's Endangered Species Mitigation Fund, the Salt Lake International Airport and the Tracy Aviary Conservation Science Fund.